 What time do you use your electricity?

 If you are somebody who uses a lot of your electricity at night time, then generally speaking economy 7 could be a good way for you to save money on your energy bills.

-A lot of energy suppliers charge around double the rates for electricity used during the day, if you are on an economy 7 tariff.
+A lot of energy suppliers charge around double the rates for electricity used at peak hours during the day if you are on an economy 7 tariff.
 This means that if you are someone who uses a lot of electricity during the day, then you are likely to actually spend more money if you are on an economy 7 plan.

 How is your water and home heated?